Medical Assisting

 Semester Hours 4

-This course teaches the commonly administered drugs used in the medical field, including their classifications, actions, indications, contraindications, and side effects on the body.
+This course covers the commonly administered drugs used in the medical field, including their classifications, actions, indications, contraindications, and side effects on the body.
 It also teaches the correct demonstration of drug calculation, preparation, administration, and documentation.
-Upon completion, students should be able to demonstrate safe drug administration and recognize standard medical classifications and their patient implications.
-This is a CORE course for Medical Assisting.
+Upon completion, students should be able to demonstrate safe drug administration and recognize standard medical classifications and their implications for patients.
+This is a CORE course for Medical Assisting and is offered exclusively during the Fall semester.

 MAT 218: EKG Technician